IPS-Eye-White

 The Call To Holiness

-The Old Testament In Exodus 19, we are told that the nation of Israel arrived at the base of Mount Sinai some three months after they left Egypt.
+In Exodus 19, we are told that the nation of Israel arrived at the base of Mount Sinai some three months after they left Egypt.
 Moses then climbed the mountain where God gave him a message for the people camped below.
-His message was that they had seen what God had done to the Egyptians and how He had brought them out of slavery therefore if they would keep His covenant and obey His voice they would be His own possession, chosen by Him from among all the people of the earth.
+God told Moses to tell the ‘sons of Israel’ that they had seen what He had done to the Egyptians and how He had carried them out of slavery on ‘eagle’s wings’ to Himself.
+Therefore if they would keep His covenant and obey His voice they would be His own possession chosen by Him from among all the people of the earth.
 They would be unto Him a "holy nation".

 'Now then, if you will indeed obey My voice and keep My covenant, then you shall be My own possession among all the peoples, for all the earth is Mine; and you shall be to Me a kingdom of priests and a holy (Heb. qôdesh) nation.'
 (Exodus 19:5-6 NASB)